DontEatThemCookies/RobloxLua/README.md

 # DontEatThemCookies' Roblox Lua Scripts

 This is the central GitHub repository for my Roblox Lua scripts.
-Everything is released under the terms of the MIT License.
+All works are licensed under the MIT License.
+Basically, you can use and modify these scripts so as long as credit is preserved.